kushazsehgal/TCCS/README.md

 ## About the Website
-The Software computerizes any delivery company’s book keeping activities associated with its operation with an efficient Truck Allotement and Dispatch Algorithm to ensure productivity.
+The Software computerizes any delivery company’s book keeping activities associated with its operation with an efficient Truck Allotement and Dispatch Algorithm to ensure productivity. resources available
-## Features
-A Customer Can Send,Track and Recieve his/her Orders.
-He/She can also view an E-Bill of the consignment delivered.

-A Employee Can Track his/her branch's Orders and Truck Status to ensure better management of each branch

-A Manager can allocate new branches,employees and trucks and can also view Idle Time Statistics to ensure exhaustive use of resources available
 ## Remote Usage
 To remotely use the codebase to host the website on your system, clone the repository on your system and do the Following Steps -

-1)Change The Database URI line inside the Teleport Package located in __init__.py
+1. Change The Database URI line inside the Teleport Package located in __init__.py

-2)Execute the Following line in the root folder to install all the requirements
+2. Execute the Following line in the root folder to install all the requirements
 ```bash
 pip install -r requirements.txt
 ```
-3)To Finally Run the Codebase, in the root directory, run the following command in the terminal
+3. To Finally Run the Codebase, in the root directory, run the following command in the terminal
 ```python
 python run.py
 ```